labib1910024/ECE-4124_1910024/Lab_02.md

 **2.1.
 Experiment No. :** 02

 **2.2.
-Experiment Name :** Forming time shifting,auto-correlation and cross-correlation of different types of signal.
+Experiment Name :** Forming time shifting,auto-correlation and cross-correlation of different types of signal using MATLAB.

 **2.3.
 Theory :**